-Drug developers need to ensure that the data submitted to regulatory bodies is definitive from an ethical point and make efficient treatment decisions to ultimately affect patient health.
-So, for these two reasons, the quality of clinical trial data is crucial, and to achieve this quality data, one needs to have proper data management in clinical trials and clinical data management platforms.
+Drug developers should ensure that the data submitted to regulatory bodies is definitive from an ethical point of view.
+It helps to make efficient treatment decisions and ultimately affects patient health.
+For this, the quality of clinical trial data is crucial.
+To achieve this quality data, researchers need to have proper data management in clinical trials using clinical data management platforms.

-To obtain an efficient clinical trial outcome, the Clinical Data Management process needs to start early, even before finalizing the study protocol, and for this, you need to consider several aspects of CDM.
+Clinical Data Management System (CDMS) has become essential to handle a large amount of data, particularly in multi-center trials.
+The Clinical Data Management process needs to start early, even before finalizing the study protocol, to obtain an efficient clinical trial outcome.
+For this, you need to consider several aspects of CDM.

 What are the top 5 aspects of Clinical Data Management (CDM)?

-The top five aspects of Clinical Data Management (CDM) include
+The top five aspects of Clinical Data Management (CDM) are

 - Key team members